Bill Peduto: Reelection campaigns

 Peduto announced on December 14, 2016, that he was running for reelection in 2017.
 He faced two challengers in the May primary: John Welch, a progressive minister who challenged Peduto from the left, and city councilwoman Darlene Harris, a longtime foe, who had not filed an official campaign organization.
 He defeated both to win the Democratic nomination, and did not face any Republican candidate in the general election, as none filed to run in the primary.
 Peduto was reelected with approximately 96% of the ballots cast on November 7, 2017.

 In January 2021, Peduto formally announced his intention to seek a third term in the 2021 election.
 He lost the May Democratic primary to Ed Gainey.

 Post-mayoralty

 In April 2022, Carnegie Mellon University announced that Peduto would join the university’s Heinz College of Information Systems and Public Policy as a Distinguished Executive in Residence.
-His duties include serving as a guest lecturer and co-teaching a course; he will serve through March 2023.
+His duties included serving as a guest lecturer and co-teaching a course; he served through March 2023.

+In April 2023, Peduto was involved in a physical altercation in a bar.